joe4dev/dit032-setup/MongoDB.md

 ## Import Data

-A JSON data dump file will be provided in assignment 3.
+A JSON data dump file will be provided on Canvas in the respective assignment.
 So you can skip this part for now.

 ```bash